 Note: This Symptom Page provides only basic information about natural treatment for intestinal stricture or bowel obstruction.
-You can purchase the downloadable Jini’s Healing Guide: Natural Treatments for Intestinal Strictures eBook on the left side of this page for full, detailed instructions and dosages.
+You can purchase the eBook Jini’s Healing Guide: Natural Treatments for Intestinal Strictures in our Shoppe for full, detailed instructions and dosages.

 • Apply a hot castor oil pack to the abdomen over the affected area (see instructions below).